iuv/xx/README.md

 ````
 Statefulset name supports fuzzy search, namespace namespace supports fuzzy, file is saved to filename

-25. To delete the pod command, use
+25. Delete the pod command, use
 ```shell
 xx kpdel [pod] [namespace]
 or